-Unit 3: Incident Site Recovery Element 3.2: Employee Welfare Performance Criteria (a) Ensuring welfare of employees (b) Ensuring welfare of self (c) Relief and handover of duties (d) Offsite and post incident support for self Scope Welfare of employees may include: Identification of need and provision of assistance in cases of trauma Arrangement of accompanied transportation from site to home/depot/station etc. Advice to relatives of employees (in conjunction with Police and railway undertaking Incident Care Team where appropriate) Arrangements to provide relevant post-incident support Welfare of self should include: Recognising limitations Acknowledgement of own fatigue and stress Actively seeking support within railway undertaking chain of care and welfare processes Relief and handover of duties should include: Making arrangements with control office for a relief TOLO to be provided within a reasonable timescale Undertaking handover with relief TOLO Consideration of getting home in respect of potential fatigue or mental strain (taxi instead of driving own or company road vehicle for example) Essential Underpinning Knowledge - Railway undertaking procedures for providing employee chain of care and support Additional Considerations Line managers of personnel undertaking TOLO duties must identify appropriate actions for ensuring the welfare of those individuals and ensure these are undertaken following their involvement in the management of an incident, particularly if the circumstances of the event have the potential for inducing trauma or emotional upset.
+Unit 3: Incident Site Recovery Element 3.2: Employee Welfare Performance Criteria (a) Ensuring welfare of employees (b) Ensuring welfare of self (c) Relief and handover of duties (d) Offsite and post incident support for self Scope Welfare of employees may include: Identification of need and provision of assistance in cases of trauma Arrangement of accompanied transportation from site to home/depot/station etc. Advice to relatives of employees (in conjunction with Police and railway undertaking Incident Care Team where appropriate) Arrangements to provide relevant post-incident support Welfare of self should include: Recognising limitations Acknowledgement of own fatigue and stress Actively seeking support within railway undertaking chain of care and welfare processes Relief and handover of duties should include: Making arrangements with control office for a relief TOLO to be provided within a reasonable timescale Undertaking handover with relief TOLO Consideration of getting home in respect of potential fatigue or mental strain (taxi instead of driving own or company road vehicle for example) Essential Underpinning Knowledge - Railway undertaking procedures for providing employee chain of care and support Additional Considerations Arrangements must be in place to identify appropriate actions for ensuring the welfare of those individuals and ensure these are undertaken following their involvement in the management of an incident, particularly if the circumstances of the event have the potential for inducing trauma or emotional upset.
+While such welfare checks might naturally be seen as the responsibility of the individual's line manager, they may not become aware of an event until some time after its occurrence.
+It is therefore suggested that the task could be initially assigned to the next level up in the command structure to undertake, e.g. if the TOLO is at operational (i.e. Bronze) level then the person appointed to tactical (i.e. Silver) should instigate it as Sliver would be notified as part of the on-call response and is hence well placed to engage and check welfare of a TOLO.
+Silver can then refer the matter on to the individual's line manager to follow up as necessary.

-Unit 4: Learning from Events Element 4.1: Debrief/Review Performance Criteria (a) Debriefs/reviews are held jointly with appropriate parties (b) Response plans are reviewed after debrief, and if necessary arranged to be revised and reissued Scope Debrief may involve: Local staff, including other members of the Railway Group, e.g. Network Rail, other railway undertakings, etc. Those with specialist knowledge such as the railway undertaking management responsible for emergency planning, fire safety and security for example External agencies, such as the emergency services Debrief may include: Identification and sharing of good practice Identifying weaknesses in planning or response that may need to be addressed Sharing results openly without blame Staff briefing or training needs Review will include: Examination of existing plans against events, response and consequences Determination of revisions to the plan and the arrangements for reissue Essential Underpinning Knowledge Appropriate plans (local and cross-company) Requirements of Safety Certificate/Safety Authorisation Debriefing processes and techniques (if leading the debrief)
+Unit 4: Learning from Events Element 4.1: Debrief/Review Performance Criteria (a) Debriefs/reviews are held jointly with appropriate parties (b) Response plans are reviewed after debriefs, and, if necessary, arranged to be revised and reissued Scope Debrief may involve: Local staff, including other members of the Railway Group, e.g. Network Rail, other railway undertakings, etc. Those with specialist knowledge such as the railway undertaking management responsible for emergency planning, fire safety and security for example External agencies, such as the emergency services Debrief may include: Identification and sharing of good practice Identifying weaknesses in planning or response that may need to be addressed Sharing results openly without blame Staff briefing or training needs Review will include: Examination of existing plans against events, response and consequences Determination of revisions to the plan and the arrangements for reissue Essential Underpinning - Appropriate plans (local and cross-company) - Requirements of Safety Certificate/Safety Authorisation Debytoffing processors and too beginning (if localizes the debytoff)